lexs/webimageloader/README.md

         .enableMemoryCache(memoryCacheSize);
 ```

-You can also use the provided Application class if you want.
+Or use the provided Applications class for convienience and reasonable defaults (which you can override!)

 ```xml
 <application android:name="com.webimageloader.ext.ImageLoaderApplication">